dylanleclair/guacamole/README.md

     - this will start the Docker multi-container
     - open up Docker Desktop.
     - once the guacamole container pops up in "Containers", the app is all ready to go!
+    - you can go to http://localhost:3000 to see the default page
+    - I've also written a page that has a preview of what the chess board might look like: http://localhost:3000/play

 ## from next.js readme